tzlaine/small_wg1_papers/P3116_policy_for_explicit.md

     -> basic_string<charT, traits, Allocator>;
 ```

-This is part of the subject of LWG3451 (see below).
+These guides are part of the subject of LWG3451 (see below).

 ### `[containers]` (87 occurrences)